Joining our list is very simple, if you wish to look around or ask any questions before you register please call in and see the receptionist.

 We are a fully computerised practice, and will make entries regarding vaccinations, cervical smears etc. so that you can be placed onto a recall system.
 Please bring any relevant information along with you.
 We ask that you bring a urine sample to the Surgery when you attend this consultation (containers available at reception).

 Children under the age of 5 years are not requested to attend this consultation, but their names will be added to the Child Health Screening programme at the Surgery.
 Their names will be passed to one of the Health Visitors attached to the Practice, who will make contact with you should this be appropriate.

-You will be given a Practice booklet showing the services available at the Surgery.
-It contains details of Surgery hours, home visits, appointments, repeat prescriptions etc. and introduces you to the Practice.
+The website, along with our Facebook page, contains details of Surgery hours, home visits, appointments, repeat prescriptions etc. and introduces you to the Practice.

 You will be registered with one of the partners, however we do not insist that you see that particular Doctor.
 Patients are free to see whichever Doctor they are most comfortable with.

 Patients wishing to see a Doctor out of Surgery hours are advised to telephone the out of hours service on 111.